• Home

 However, build-ups can occur when the body increases the levels of uric acid it produces, which in turn means that the kidney is unable to get rid of enough uric acid through urine.
 Other reasons for the build-up can relate to eating too many foods that are rich in purines, such as liver, dried peas, beans and anchovies.

-High levels of uric acid in the blood is called hyperuricemia.
+High levels of uric acid in the blood are called hyperuricemia.
 While this condition doesn’t always lead to gout, it can do if the uric acid forms into uric acid crystals.
 These can be deposits of uric acid (tophi) that look like lumps under the skin and uric acid crystal kidney stones.

-However, it’s worth knowing that some of the key factors that put you at higher danger of developing gout are: if there’s a family history of the disease, if you’re overweight, drink a lot of alcohol or eat a lot of purine rich foods.
+However, it’s worth knowing that some of the key factors that put you at higher danger of developing gout are: if there’s a family history of the disease, if you’re overweight, drink a lot of alcohol or eat a lot of purine-rich foods.

 What is the connection between gout and an excessive lifestyle?